Doctoral Program in

 • Language: Spanish/English

-• Control procedure: Attendance at the Conference, by means of signature control.
-A multiple choice questionnaire will be carried out on the topics discussed or the analysis of errors in case studies: personal interview, cover letter or curriculum vitae.
-Finally, attendees will present a personalized Curriculum Vitae.
+• Screening procedure: Attendance at the conference will be controlled by signatures.
+A multiple-choice questionnaire will be administered on the topics covered or an analysis of errors in case studies: personal interview, cover letter, or resume.
+Finally, attendees will submit a personalized resume.

 • Mobility activities: This activity does not involve mobility.